fc-io/working-with-alvis-from-ki/README.md

 # Working with Alvis for researchers at the Karolinska Institute.

-Hopefully, helpful info for AI researchers at KI.
+Hopefully, helpful info for budding AI researchers at KI.

 How to get started developing agents and doing inference on the Alvis supercomputer.